jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Release_Notes/frinx-odl-distribution-3-1-0.md

 This document describes the latest changes, additions, known issues, and fixes for the Frinx ODL Distribution.<!--more-->

-**Note that FRINX ODL distribution 3.1.0 requires Java 8**
+**Note that FRINX ODL distribution 3.1.0 requires Java 8** To install Java:
+Ubuntu: In a terminal type

+    sudo apt-get install openjdk-8-jre

 #### New Features, Improvements